Gisp[The development is: On going]

 The core program is written in C and it consists in a lisp interpreter that reads a .gisp code file and execute it.

 For the core interpreter structure I used this article as a great reference that explain everything you need to create your own little interpreter.
-It's not too advanced and very minimalist, but I like it that way and give me freedom to expand it by myself in any way I want.
+It's very minimalist and not too advanced, but perfect to learn the major concepts and it give me freedom to improve it by myself in any way I want.

-Right now the project is pretty stable and capable of generating images, but this doesn't mean that is prefect.
+Right now the project is stable enough to generate images, but this doesn't mean that is prefect.

 It still lacks of: